varigence/docs/bimlflex/user-guide/excel-add-in.md

 * licensed user
 * product key

-The `Change Product Key` will allow updating and chaign of the current product key.
+The `Change Product Key` will allow changing the current product key.

 The `Copy Product Information` copies product information to the clipboard.
 This allows a quick way to share information about the version of BimlFlex Excel Add-in if required.